cwylie3737/Reproducible-Research-Peer-Graded-Assignment-Course-Project-1/PA1.md

 ```

-*There is a very slight change (+1 step per day) in the recalculated median number of steps peer day.*
+*There is a very slight change (+1 step per day) in the recalculated median number of steps per day.*

 ### Are there differences in activity patterns between weekdays and weekends?
 For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.